sam-b02/Command-Agent/README.md

 ### Starting the Agent

-1. Navigate to the project directory and run:
+1. Customize the program to suit your needs:
+   - See Architecture below for specifics

+2. Run the program:
    ```bash
    python main.py
    ```

-2. Choose your operating mode:
-   - Enter a specific objective for guided mode
-   - Press Enter without input for autonomous mode

-3. Monitor the agent's progress:
-   - Watch real-time command execution
-   - Review conversation logs in the outputs directory
+3. Set objectives:
+   - Input your objective to give the AI a goal.
+   - Monitor the AI as it attempts the task
-   - Use Ctrl+C to safely terminate if needed
+   - Remember that you can hit Ctrl+C to cancel whatever it's doing, if it's getting out of hand.

-## Features
+## Architecture

 Command agent is pretty cool.
 It's got a bunch of commands and components it can use to accomplish the task you set out.

-## Architecture

 ### Core Components